Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Introduction

 \subsection{Contributions}

-Despite the assumption on the concavity of $f$ in $\by$, there still remain challenges in developing provably efficient algorithms for (\ref{eqn:P1}) due to the non-convexity of $f$ in $\bx$.
-One plausible approach to view (\ref{eqn:P1}) only as a minimization problem $\min_{\bx\in\mathbb{R}^p}\psi(\bx)$ and solve it with existing first-order methods for non-convex optimization.
-By doing so, a subgradient or an unbiased stochastic subgradient of $\psi(\bx^{(t)})$ is needed at iterate $\bx^{(t)}$, which requires exactly solving the concave maximization problem $\max_{\by\in\mathbb{R}^q}[f(\bx^{(t)}, \by)-r(\by)]$ that can be challenging, e.g., when $f$ involves expectations as in~(\ref{eqn:P4}).

-The major contribution of this work is the development and analysis of several efficient stochastic algorithms for the WCC min-max problem~(\ref{eqn:P1}) without solving that maximization problem explicitly at each iteration.
-We establish the convergence of the proposed algorithms to the near stationary point of $\psi(\bx)$ (see Section~\ref{sec:pre} for its definition) and measure the convergence of the iterates using the norm of the gradient of $\psi$'s Moreau envelope.
-The main \textbf{key assumption} we make is that $f(\bx, \by)$ is weakly convex $\bx$ and concave in $\by$.
-We consider two different settings of \eqref{eqn:P1}: (i) $f$ is given as the expectation of a stochastic function and (ii) $f$ can be represented as an average of finitely many smooth functions.
-The applications we discuss in Section~\ref{sec:apps} belongs to one of these settings.
-Motivated by the inexact proximal point method~\cite{citeulike:9472207,davis2017proximally}, we develop different stochastic first-order methods for the two settings and analyze their time complexities. \begin{itemize} \item When $f$ is given as the expectation of a stochastic function, we present a stochastic primal-dual subgradient algorithm for \eqref{eqn:P1} that updates the solutions using the stochastic subgradients of $f$.
-This method achieves a time complexity of $\tilde O(1/\epsilon^6)$ for finding a nearly $\epsilon$-stationary solution (see Section~\ref{sec:pre} for its definition).~\footnote{Here and in the rest of the paper, $\widetilde O$ suppresses all logarithmic factors.} When $r$ is strongly convex and $f$ can be represented as the average of $n$ non-smooth functions linear in $\by$ (see Case D2 in Assumption~\ref{assume:stochastic1}), the time complexity of our method can be improved to $\tilde O(n/\epsilon^2+1/\epsilon^4)$.
+Despite the concavity of $f$ in $\by$, there still remain challenges in developing provably efficient algorithms for (\ref{eqn:P1}) due to the non-convexity of $f$ in $\bx$.
+The major contribution of this work is the development and analysis of two efficient stochastic algorithms for the WCC min-max problem~(\ref{eqn:P1}) without evaluating the maximization in~(\ref{eqn:P1}) exactly at each iteration.
+We establish the convergence of the proposed algorithms to a nearly stationary point of $\psi(\bx)$.
+The main \textbf{key assumption} we make is that $f(\bx, \by)$ is weakly convex in $\bx$ and concave in $\by$.
+We summarize our contributions as follows. \begin{itemize} \item When $f$ is potentially non-smooth and given as the expectation of a stochastic function, we present a stochastic primal-dual subgradient algorithm for \eqref{eqn:P1}.
+This method achieves time complexity of $\tilde O(1/\epsilon^6)$ for finding a nearly $\epsilon$-stationary solution.~\footnote{Here and in the rest of the paper, $\widetilde O$ suppresses all logarithmic factors.} \item When $r$ is strongly convex and $f$ can be represented as the average of $n$ potentially non-smooth functions linear in $\by$ (see D2 in Assumption~\ref{assume:stochastic1}), the complexity of our method can be improved to $\tilde O(n/\epsilon^2+1/\epsilon^4)$.
+To the best of our knowledge, this is the first result on accelerating a stochastic primal-dual subgradient algorithm for a non-convex and non-smooth min-max problem under strong concavity. \item When $f$ is represented as the average of $n$ smooth functions, we present a stochastic variance-reduced gradient method for \eqref{eqn:P1}.
+When $r$ is strongly convex, our method has time complexity of $\tilde O(n/\epsilon^2)$ for finding a nearly $\epsilon$-stationary solution.
+When $r$ is convex, this method has time complexity of $\tilde O(n/\epsilon^2+1/\epsilon^6)$. \end{itemize}